 Read also: Why did God choose Israel?

 Three thousand years ago, Solomon, King of Israel, built a great temple on Mount Moriah in Jerusalem to worship the God of the Jews.
 In the middle of the Temple was the Holy of Holies, the holiest place in the sanctuary.
 The Ark of the Covenant stood on the cornerstone, where the Shekinah, the light of God’s presence, is said to have appeared.

 Solomon’s Temple in Jerusalem was destroyed in 586 BC by Nebuchadnezzar.
-But the Jews built a second temple, which stood from 515 BC until 70 AD, when the Romans tore it down.
+But the Jews built a second temple from 515 BC until 70 AD when the Romans tore it down.